+ In 1975, he received a bachelor’s degree in pharmacy from Alexandria University.

 His church life:

-+ On 18 November 2012, Pope Tawadros II was enthroned in a grand traditional ceremony where he was handed over the papal staff, the cross from the holy altar and the leadership of priesthood.
-There were thousands of bishops, priests, clergy members and Christian representatives from all over the world at the enthronement as well as public figures and governmental authorities.
++ On November 18th, 2012, H.H.
+Pope Tawadros II was enthroned in a grand traditional ceremony where he was handed over the papal staff, the cross from the holy altar, and the leadership of priesthood.
+There were thousands of bishops, priests, clergy members and Christian representatives from all over the world, as well as public figures and governmental authorities at the enthronement.

 His pastoral visits overseas:

-+ 10 May 2013: Pope Tawadros II made his first visit to Vatican City in commemoration of the first historic visit by Pope Shenouda III in 1973 to His Holiness Pope Paul VI., Pope of the Vatican.
++ May 10th, 2013: Pope Tawadros II made his first visit to Vatican City to meet Pope Francis in commemoration of the first historic visit by Pope Shenouda III in 1973 to Pope Paul VI., Pope of the Vatican.
 By this visit, they emphasized the motto of “Love Never Fails”.

 + May 2013: The first pastoral visit took place in Austria, where H.H. met with the head of state and officials.
 His Excellency, the Egyptian ambassador, held a ceremony in honor of His Holiness, attended by ambassadors of other countries, officials and painters.
 H.H. consecrated churches, held meetings with the people and servants, delivered lectures at the Pope Shenouda College and attended the first meeting of the European priests.